Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way: Summary and conclusions

 This work focuses on calculations applicable to stars with solar metallicity and in earlier stages of evolution.
 However, recent observations reveal a significant population of Wolf-Rayet stars (WNh) in young and metal-poor clusters like R136 \citep{brands22} and 30 Dor \citet{ramirezaguledo17}, both located in the LMC.
 This necessitates extending our procedures and diagnostics to encompass very massive stars with metallicities as low as $Z\lesssim0.006$, as suggested by \citet{martins22}.
 Additionally, these upgrades in mass-loss prescriptions need to be applicable to stars with $T_\text{eff}\le30$ kK.
-Evaluating approaches like those proposed by \citet{krticka24} for B-supergiants is a promising avenue for future work.
+Evaluating approaches like those proposed by \citet{krticka24} for B-supergiants is a promising avenue for future work, together with incorporating more detailed prescriptions for the stellar interiors based on the state-of-the-art asteroseismology \citep{pedersen21}, besides considering that the constrain of stellar parameters and mass-loss rates of massive stars in metal poor environments is still an active field of research \citep{sander24,verhamme24,backs24,gomezgonzalez24}.

 \begin{appendix}